What are the Fundamental Accounting Assumptions?

-Fundamentals accounting assumptions are the underlying assumptions that are presumed to have been followed while preparing the financial statements.
-There are three fundamental with regard to accounting assumptions:
+Fundamentals accounting assumptions are the underlying assumptions that are presumed to have been followed while preparing financial statements.

-- Going concern
+- Going concerned

-If there is nothing mentioned about the fundamental accounting assumptions in the financial statements then it shall be presumed that these assumptions have been followed in the preparation of financial statement.
+If there is nothing mentioned about the fundamental accounting assumptions in the financial statements, then it shall be presumed that these assumptions have been followed in the preparation of the financial statement.
 However, if there is a departure from any of the above accounting assumptions, a separate note should be given in the audit report of the company or the business enterprise.

 Qualitative Attributes of Financial Statements

 There must be a few qualitative attributes in financial statements which make them useful to the users of the financial information; some of them are as follows: